Continuous Conditional Generative Adversarial Networks: Novel Empirical Losses and Label Input Mechanisms: High-resolution Experiments

 \subsection{High-resolution Steering Angle}

-{Although the low-resolution Steering Angle experiment is already challenging enough due to the highly imbalanced problem, We further increase the image resolution to $128\times 128$, making the generative modeling more difficult.
+Although the low-resolution Steering Angle experiment is already challenging enough due to high imbalance, we further increase the image resolution to $128\times 128$, making the generative modeling more difficult.
 Most training setups are consistent with Section \ref{sec:steeringangle} and please see Supp.\ \ref{supp:steering_angle_hd_setups} for details.
-The quantitative and visual results are shown in Table~\ref{tab:steering_angle_hd_main_results} and Fig.~\ref{fig:steeringangle_hd_visual_results}.
+The quantitative and visual results are shown in Table~\ref{tab:high_resolution_results} and Fig.~\ref{fig:hd_visual_results}.
 Both visual and quantitative results of cGAN (210 classes) imply severe mode collapse problem~\cite{srivastava2017veegan, pmlr-v70-arjovsky17a, chang2018escaping}.
 Similar to previous experiments, cGAN (concat) has a very high Diversity score, but its label consistency is terrible.
-On the contrary, the proposed CcGAN performs well in all three evaluation perspectives. }
+On the contrary, the proposed CcGAN performs well in all three evaluation perspectives.